Barque: Etymology

 In Latin, Spanish, and Italian, the term barca refers to a small boat, not a full-sized ship.
 French influence in England led to the use in English of both words, although their meanings now are not the same.

 Well before the 19th century, a barge had become interpreted as a small vessel of coastal or inland waters, or a fast rowing boat carried by warships and normally reserved for the commanding officer.
 Somewhat later, a bark became a sailing vessel of a distinctive rig as detailed below.
 In Britain, by the mid-19th century, the spelling had taken on the French form of barque.
-Although Francis Bacon used this form of the word as early as 1592, Shakespeare still used the spelling "barke" in Sonnet 116 in 1609.
+Although Francis Bacon used the spelling with a "q" as early as 1592, Shakespeare still used the spelling "barke" in Sonnet 116 in 1609.
 Throughout the period of sail, the word was used also as a shortening of the barca-longa of the Mediterranean Sea.

-The usual spelling convention is that, to distinguish between homophones, when spelled as barque it refers to a ship, and when spelled as bark it refers to either a sound or to a tree hide.
+The usual modern spelling convention is that, to distinguish between homophones, when spelled as barque it refers to a ship, and when spelled as bark it refers to either a sound or to a tree hide.

-"Barcarole" in music shares the same etymology, being originally a folk song sung by Venetian gondolier and derived from barca — "boat" in Italian, or in Late Latin.
+"Barcarole" in music shares the same etymology, being originally a folk song sung by Venetian gondoliers and derived from barca—"boat" in Italian, or in Late Latin.

 Bark

 In the 18th century, the Royal Navy used the term bark for a nondescript vessel that did not fit any of its usual categories.
 Thus, when the British admiralty purchased a collier for use by James Cook in his journey of exploration, she was registered as HM Bark Endeavour to distinguish her from another Endeavour, a sloop already in service at the time.
-She happened to be a full-rigged ship with a plain bluff bow and a full stern with windows.
+Endeavour happened to be a full-rigged ship with a plain bluff bow and a full stern with windows.

-William Falconer's Dictionary of the Marine defined "bark", as "A general name given to small ships: it is however peculiarly appropriated by seamen to those which carry three masts without a mizzen topsail.
+William Falconer's Dictionary of the Marine defined "bark", as "a general name given to small ships: it is however peculiarly appropriated by seamen to those which carry three masts without a mizzen topsail.
 Our Northern Mariners, who are trained in the coal-trade, apply this distinction to a broad-sterned ship, which carries no ornamental figure on the stem or prow."

-The UK's National Archives state that a paper document surviving from the 16th century in the Cheshire and Chester Archives and Local Studies Service, notes the names of Robert Ratclyfe, owner of the bark "Sunday" and 10 mariners appointed to serve under Rt.
-Hon. the Earl of Sussex, Lord Deputy of Ireland.
+A 16th-century paper document in the Cheshire and Chester Archives and Local Studies Service notes the names of Robert Ratclyfe, owner of the bark Sunday and 10 mariners appointed to serve under the Earl of Sussex, Lord Deputy of Ireland.